ryanbasiltrickett/cheat-sheet/Software Development Concepts/Design Patterns/Visitor.md

 - **ObjectStructure**: A class that contains a collection of elements.
 It can iterate over these elements and apply visitors to them.

 ___
+### Related Patterns
+- [[Composite]]: The Composite is supportive to the Visitor.
+Visitors can apply an operation over an object structure defined by the Composite pattern.
+- [[Iterator]]: Iterator and Visitor has similar intents.
+Visitor, however, is more general than Iterator.
+An Iterator is restricted to operations on elements of the same kind while Visitor can operate on elements of different types.
+- [[Interpreter]]: The Visitor pattern may be applied to do the interpretation.
+- [[Abstract Factory]]: Abstract Factory and Visitor has similar structure.
+Abstract factory applies the structure to create families of objects while Visitor applies this structure to perform a group of related operations.
+- [[Bridge]]: Both Bridge and Visitor separates state and behaviour of objects.
+Bridge applies single dispatch while Visitor applies double dispatch.

+___